-A few tips before we start:
+A few tips on what information do I need to migrate my website before we start:

 - If you’re changing hosts but keep the same domain name, reduce the TTL of your domain name at your registrar before you start.
 This will probably speed up DNS propagation.

 - Your ISP might also be a bottleneck in DNS propagation.
-I had to wait hours before my ISP finally updated their DNS, so I switched to Google DNS.
+I had to wait for hours before my ISP finally updated their DNS, so I switched to Google DNS.
 It’s very simple and much faster.

 Step 1: Export Your Database

-Export your current database via CPanel, PHPMyAdmin or a plugin.
+Export your current database via CPanel, PHPMyAdmin, or a plugin.
 I used WP Migrate DB and it worked like charm.